ShortCircuit: AlphaZero-Driven Circuit Design: Background

-Therefore, several works inspired by the development of foundational generative models have followed another direction,consisting in learning synthesis process itself with a deep neural network.
-While \citet{Roy2021PrefixRL} use a CNN backbone to specifically generate prefix circuits adding or deleting nodes in a $N \times N$ grid, \citet{li2024layerdag} employ an auto-regressive diffusion model to generate DAG for high-level synthesis (HLS) stage , and \citet{dong2023cktgnn} design a two-level GNN architecture to synthesize analog circuits that work with non-binary signals.
-The closest related works are Boolformer~\citep{ascoli2024boolformer} and \``Circuit Transformer''~\citep{Li2024CircuitTransformer}, both tackling synthesis of digital networks with an auto-regressive transformer-based architecture.
-They train their policies with a supervised training phase, predicting the next element of a logic graph given a target truth table, and doing inference through beam-search or Monte Carlo Tree Search (MCTS) simulations.
-Contrary to our work, Boolformer and Circuit Transformer use a symbolic representation of the Boolean formula associated to a logic graph that they encode via depth-first search.
+\paragraph{Learning Circuit Synthesis using Deep Learning} While \citet{Roy2021PrefixRL} use a CNN backbone to generate prefix circuits by adding or deleting nodes in a $N \times N$ grid, \citet{li2024layerdag} employ an auto-regressive diffusion model to generate DAG for high-level synthesis stage , and \citet{dong2023cktgnn} design a two-level GNN architecture to synthesize analog circuits that work with non-binary signals.
+Closer to our work are Boolformer~\citep{ascoli2024boolformer} and Circuit Transformer (CT)~\citep{Li2024CircuitTransformer}, both tackling digital network synthesis with an auto-regressive transformer-based architecture.
+They train their policies with a supervised training phase, predicting the next element of a logic graph given a target truth table, and doing inference through beam-search or MCTS simulations.
+Contrary to our work, Boolformer and CT use a symbolic representation of the Boolean formula associated to a logic graph that is encoded via depth-first search.
 Therefore instead of representing already built nodes by their truth tables and predicting the next node to add to the graph, they tokenize the symbols and let their model generate the next symbol of the logic formula (a logical operation, an input or an output), which requires more forward passes than for our method to produce a similar AIG.
-Besides, given a target truth table $\Target{}$, Boolformer directly takes as input the boolean representation of $\Target{}$ as we do, \citet{Li2024CircuitTransformer} pass a (non-optimal) AIG realizing $\Target{}$ to its Circuit Transformer to generate an improved logic network.
+Besides, given a target truth table $\Target{}$, Boolformer directly takes as input the boolean representation of $\Target{}$ as we do, while \citet{Li2024CircuitTransformer} pass a (non-optimal) AIG realizing $\Target{}$ to the CT to generate an improved logic network.

-We show in the next section how we can adapt the transformer architecture to perform next-gate prediction in AIG synthesis.